-Engine indicates a combustion engine is being used as the power for operating the pump.
-The Engine mode keeps the pump safety relay engaged while the machine is running, water on or water off, and disengages the relay when the machine is stopped.

-Engine Pump stops the machine and disengages the engine simultaneously after a 3.0 second delay.
+- Engine Pump indicates a combustion engine is being used as the power for operating the pump.
+The Engine Pump mode keeps the pump safety relay engaged while the machine is running, water on or water off and disengages the relay when the machine is stopped.
+It can stop the machine and disengage the engine simultaneously after a 3.0 second delay. - Electric Pump indicates an electric motor is being used to operate the pumping unit.
+The Electric Pump mode engages the pump safety relay when water is turned on and disengages the relay when water is turned off.